Loss of memory, amputation of fingers, panic attacks: how COVID-19 changed the life of recovered

 He says that he recovered from “Asian therapy”: his wife made tinolang decoy, Filipino chicken soup and ginger tea with honey.
 Three times a day, he inhaled steam from salty boiling water.

-After a 12-day quarantine, Roperes returned to work, where the employees who transferred the COVID had their own entrance.
-He feels weak and easily tired.
+After a 12-day quarantine, Roperes returned to work, where COVID survivors had their own entrance.
+He feels weak and gets tired easily.
 But in an institution where more than 120 elderly patients are at risk, he is trying to cheer himself up.
-He turns his personal protective equipment into costumes - today an astronaut, the next day a superhero.
+He turns his personal protective gear into suits - an astronaut today, a superhero the next.

 “And it gives light to everyone,” he says.